CeliaF7/CME2020CF/README.md

-# CME2020CF
+# Computational Methods in Ethnomusicology
-Coursework for the course Computational Methods in Ethnomusicology (KUG) 2020
+Material for the course Computational Methods in Ethnomusicology (KUG WS 2020)